wbaldoumas/lazy-cart/README.md

 ## 🎯 About The Project

-A tiny library to lazily generate the Nth cartesian product.
+A tiny library to lazily generate the Nth cartesian product entry.

 ### ✨ Features